 Piezoresistive transducers pursued herein are superior to alternative approaches for several reasons.
 First, unlike piezoelectric transducers, fragile controlled impedance wiring and bulky and expensive charge amplifiers are not required.
-Also, unlike the piezoelectric devices, which can only be used for dynamic measurements, the piezoresistive devices can be used for both static and dynamic measurements.
-Furthermore, the entire piezoresistive transducer and its leads are designed for the real engine. >600°C (1100°F) environment, while only the face of a piezoelectric sensor can be exposed (the rest of the transducer and its leads must be cooled).
-While fiberoptic devices do not yet exist for flight engine environments, the ones proposed require relatively bulk, power consuming electro-optics which must be provided with a cool, benign environment.
-In many applications such an environment is considered very dear real-estate.
+Furthermore, the entire piezoresistive transducer and its leads are designed for the real engine, $>600^{\circ}C$ (1100°F) environment, while only the face of a piezoelectric can be exposed (the rest of the transducer and its leads must be cooled).
+While fiberoptic devices do not yet exist for flight engine environments, the ones proposed require relatively bulk, power consuming electro optics which must be provided with a cool, benign environment.
+On an engine, such an environment only exists with the fuel control, which is very dear real-estate.
 Thus, the new technology described herein offers the system level advantages of complete freedom from transducer cooling and thus more freedom for transducer placement, multifunction transducers, reduced transducer electronics, and reduced fuel control housing volume.
-Overall, this improves the cost, weight, and reliability penalties associated with the additional control functionality desired for advanced engine concepts.
+Overall, this improves weight and reliability penalties the cost. associated with the additional control functionality desired for advanced engine concepts.